 Complete three copies of the Parental Consent Form and have them notarized.
-Send two copies of the Parental Consent Form to the Director of Leadership by July 23, 2021.
+Send two copies of the Parental Consent Form to the Youth Leadership Manager by July 23, 2022.
 A notarized copy also must be carried by the officer at all times when on national FCCLA business.
 Medical facilities will not treat minors without a notarized medical release form.
 ALL medical information pertaining to the national officer must be fully disclosed on the form.
-All four forms must be notarized, not one notarized copy and the rest photocopied.
+All three forms must be individually notarized.